-    The last thing you want to be when camping outside in the winter months is cold and wet.
+When camping outside in the winter months, the last thing you want to be is cold and wet.
 So invest in a winter tent with a stove jack to give you a warm and dry place to lay your head.

-This guide will provide you with the information you need to select the best backpacking tent with a stove jack.
+This guide will provide you with the information to select the best backpacking tent with a stove jack.

 - OneTigris Smokey HUT Ultralight Hot Tent